All Episodes

 He's a symbol.

-And I reckon what I'm trying to say is that isn't it our role therefore, then as Christians who like um you uh uh plainly, I suppose I'm guessing are aligned with Charlie Kirk on most things politically.
+And I reckon what I'm trying to say is that isn't it our role, therefore, then as Christians who like you plainly, I suppose I'm guessing, are aligned with Charlie Kirk on most things politically.

 Anything that I reckon, I'm willing to just throw it on the fire instantaneously because I know what I think does to my life and the life of people around me.

-It's just hazardous and pointless and a waste of time, and I always deviate back to selfishness and self-centeredness and warning attention.
+And I always deviate back to selfishness and self-centeredness and wanting attention.

 And if you left me alone long enough without the light of Christ, I'd start wanting sex and drugs and money and fame and attention.